Gabapentin: Pharmacokinetics

 Gabapentin is absorbed from the intestines by an active transport process mediated via an amino acid transporter, presumably, LAT2.
 As a result, the pharmacokinetics of gabapentin is dose-dependent, with diminished bioavailability and delayed peak levels at higher doses.

 The oral bioavailability of gabapentin is approximately 80% at 100 mg administered three times daily once every 8 hours, but decreases to 60% at 300 mg, 47% at 400 mg, 34% at 800 mg, 33% at 1,200 mg, and 27% at 1,600 mg, all with the same dosing schedule.
 Drugs that increase the transit time of gabapentin in the small intestine can increase its oral bioavailability; when gabapentin was co-administered with oral morphine, the oral bioavailability of a 600 mg dose of gabapentin increased by 50%.

 Gabapentin at a low dose of 100 mg has a Tmax (time to peak levels) of approximately 1.7 hours, while the Tmax increases to 3 to 4 hours at higher doses.
 Food does not significantly affect the Tmax of gabapentin and increases the Cmax and area-under-curve levels of gabapentin by approximately 10%.

 Gabapentin can cross the blood–brain barrier and enter the central nervous system.
 Gabapentin concentration in cerebrospinal fluid is approximately 9–14% of its blood plasma concentration.
 Due to its low lipophilicity, gabapentin requires active transport across the blood–brain barrier.
 The LAT1 is highly expressed at the blood–brain barrier and transports gabapentin across into the brain.
 As with intestinal absorption mediated by an amino acid transporter, the transport of gabapentin across the blood–brain barrier by LAT1 is saturable.
 Gabapentin does not bind to other drug transporters such as P-glycoprotein (ABCB1) or OCTN2 (SLC22A5).
 It is not significantly bound to plasma proteins (<1%).

 Gabapentin undergoes little or no metabolism.

+Gabapentin is generally safe in people with liver cirrhosis.

 Gabapentin is eliminated renally in the urine.
 It has a relatively short elimination half-life, with the reported average value of 5 to 7 hours.
-This value changes with increasing doses, from 5.4 hours for a 200 mg single dose, to 8.3 hours for a 1,400 mg dose.
 Because of its short elimination half-life, gabapentin must be administered 3 to 4 times per day to maintain therapeutic levels.
 Gabapentin XR (brand name Gralise) is taken once a day.